 In the interest of safety, a search for a better location commenced.
 While several possibilities existed, the most palatable location was an abandoned garbage dump.
 Then Undersheriff Don Christensen had the idea of building large “berms” out of the garbage.
 The plan met resistance from developers of Mission Viejo Company, (the original developers of Highlands Ranch,) who were concerned for the residents of a nearby retirement community.

-They did however, offer an option; the Arapahoe Hunt Club was located on their development in the southern part of Littleton in Douglas County.
-The hunt club was in the process of moving to a new location and its canyon, with a natural “maple leaf” shape, offered a perfect area for a firearms range.
+They did however, offer an option; the Arapahoe Hunt Club was located on their development in the southern part of the Highlands Ranch planning area in Douglas County.
+The hunt club was in the process of moving to a new location and its canyons, with a natural “maple leaf” shape, offered a perfect area for a firearms range.
 This area had more space than Douglas County needed so Zotos contacted his neighboring Sheriff in Arapahoe County and a proposal was made to create a multi-regional facility with both agencies jointly managing it.
 Lt.
 Vern Warner of ACSO was teamed with Undersheriff Don Christensen to work out the agreements.

-A Board of Directors was formed including representatives from the Douglas and Arapahoe County Sheriff’s Offices, Shea Homes Inc, (who purchased the land and the Highlands Ranch project form Mission Viejo,) and private citizens.
-Shea Homes has since become a great partner and supporter of the HRLETF which became a 501 (c) (3) corporation and in 2007, the land that the facility leased was titled to the foundation.
+A Board of Directors was formed including representatives from the Douglas and Arapahoe County Sheriff’s Offices, Shea Homes Inc, who purchased the land and the Highlands Ranch project from Mission Viejo Co. and two private citizens.
+Shea Homes has since become a great partner and supporter of the HRLETF.
+In 2007, the facility’s land which was originally leased was then titled to the foundation by Shea Homes Inc.

 The facility is currently used for training by approximately 64 city, county, state and federal law enforcement agencies with over 2800 users.
-The HRLETF also features several civic activities during the year to include the BSA Eagle Scouts and 4-H clubs.
-The facility has also houses the County Sheriffs of Colorado association headquarters (since 1999) and NecroSearch International.
+The HRLETF also features several civic activities during the year to include the BSA Eagle Scouts, Civil Air Patrol and 4-H clubs.
+The facility also houses the County Sheriffs of Colorado Association headquarters (since 1999) and NecroSearch International.